sree-test254/ProjectMars/README.md

  MY RESPONSIBILITIES

- Setting up the automation project using ReqnRoll for BDD Implementing the POM Structure writing automated test using user stories and acceptance criteria Test skills and language functionalities
+ Setting up the automation project using ReqnRoll for BDD, Implementing the POM Structure, writing automated test using user stories and acceptance criteria, Test skills and language functionalities